 - Total Quantifiable Benefits for the Broader Community: $1,283,141

-The financial information above reflects the community benefit values for Mills-Peninsula Health Services, including Mills-Peninsula Medical Center and Mills Health Center.
+The financial information above reflects the community benefit values for Mills-Peninsula Health Services, including Mills-Peninsula Medical Center and Mills-Peninsula Medical Center - San Mateo Campus.

 Services for the poor and underserved include traditional charity care, which covers health care services provided to persons who meet certain criteria and cannot afford to pay, as well as the unpaid costs of public programs treating Medi-Cal and indigent beneficiaries.
 Costs are computed based on a relationship of costs to charges.
 Services for the poor and underserved also include the cost of other services provided to persons who cannot afford health care because of inadequate resources and are uninsured or underinsured, and cash donations on behalf of the poor and needy.